 For encryption to work properly, your SSL certificate should be validated.
 However, hackers can exploit this process with phony certificates and programs used to illegally grab passwords, user names and data.
 Circumvent invalid certificates by using accepted certification authorities to validate your certificates.
-You might also consider using key pinning
+You might also consider using

 to add an extra layer of protection.